 • Communications

-Best Practices For More Effective Sales Presentations
+Best Practices For More Effective Interactive Sales Presentations

 As today’s sales reps know all too well, it’s more challenging than ever to deliver a compelling story about your solution and ensure it leaves a lasting impression.
-And that’s true just when you’re across the table from your audience — when presenting remotely via video conference, which is more often the case, the task of making a message stick borders on outright impossible.
+And that’s true just when you’re across the table from your audience—when presenting remotely via video conference, which is more often the case, the task of making a message stick borders on outright impossible.

-That is, if you’re delivering your sales presentations the same way everyone else is.
+That is if you’re delivering your sales presentations the same way everyone else is.

 First impressions count, and when time and attention spans are limited, how you say something often matters just as much as what you’re actually saying.
 So how do you make sure your online video presentation stands out?